gatk-workflows/gatk4-genome-processing-pipeline/README.md

 ### Software version requirements :
 - GATK 4.0.10.1
-  - The Haplotypecaller WDL call provides the option to use GATK 3, which uses GATK 4.beta.5 for PrintReads and GATK 3.5 for Haplotypecaller.
+  - The Haplotypecaller call provides the option to use GATK 3, which uses GATK 4.beta.5 for PrintReads and GATK 3.5 for Haplotypecaller.
 - Picard 2.20.0-SNAPSHOT
 - Samtools 1.3.1
 - Python 2.7